 Post-war decline and recovery

 Liedholm's first trophy with Roma was the 1979/80 Coppa Italia, which saw them beat Torino in the final.
 In 1980/81, Roma came close to winning their second top flight title, but were controversially edged out by Juventus.
-Maurizio Turone's goal for Roma against Juve was contentiously disallowed for offside, allowing Juve to claim the title.
+Maurizio Turone's goal for Roma against Juve was contentiously disallowed for offside, allowing Juve to claim the crown.